Difference Array Technique

 370. Range Addition🔒 | 🟠 |

-The Prefix Sum Technique is mainly used when the original array will not be modified, but there are frequent queries for the cumulative sum of a certain interval.
-The core code is as follows:
+The Prefix Sum Technique is mainly used when the original array does not change, and you need to quickly find the sum of any interval.
+The key code is below:

 class PrefixSum {